Tuesday, December 31, 2013

 Hmmmm….
 Father Time is kinda’ scary, isn’t he?

 Another round of special thanks goes to master (and celebrity) chef and restaurateur Francesco Palmieri of the Orange Squirrel restaurant in New Jersey.
-Francesco hosted a special Halloween dinner comprised of entrees from Vincent Price's cookbook... and he invited me to participate and give a short presentation on Price including a fun trivia contest!
-Francesco and his family and staff were all wonderful people and I am grateful to have met them as well.
+For the second year in a row, Francesco hosted a special Halloween dinner comprised of entrees from Vincent Price's cookbook... and once again he invited me to participate and give a short presentation on Price including a fun trivia contest!
+Francesco and his family and staff are all wonderful people and I am grateful for the friendship and camaraderie we have formed.

 Paul Castiglia, Francesco Palmieri